CHAPTER B:

 Humanitarian, Development and Peace Collaboration (HDPC)

-HDPC is framed in a highly context-specific manner – there is no ‘one-size-fits-all’ approach, though there are basic tenets to the collaboration that can be applied in most, if not all, countries with a HRP.
-The types of coordinating mechanisms established may depend on existing planning processes and frameworks (such as Humanitarian Needs Overviews, HRPs, UN Sustainable Development Cooperation Frameworks, national development plans, bilateral strategies, etc).
-The extent of HDPC will also depend on the type and severity of the emergency; in situations of acute armed conflict, where saving lives and protection is the overriding priority, humanitarian-development collaboration and its links to peace may be more limited.
+HDPC is highly context specific.
+There is no ‘one size fits all’ approach, though there are basic tenets to the collaboration that can be applied in most, if not all, countries with a HRP.
+Collaboration between humanitarian, development and peace actors should be viewed in the context of existing mandates and be based on the complementarities and synergies among humanitarian, development and peace action.
+The extent of HDPC will also depend on the type and severity of the emergency; in situations of acute armed conflict, where saving lives and protection are the overriding immediate priorities, opportunities for humanitarian-development collaboration and its links to peace may be more limited.

 Refugee Response Coordination

-As set out in General Assembly resolutions, UNHCR is mandated to lead the refugee response, including carrying out sectoral inter-agency coordination, contingency planning, response and resource mobilization and finding durable solutions.
-As such, it is the lead agency accountable for refugee protection and seeking solutions within the UN system and engaging a wider array of stakeholders.
-Importantly, UNHCR also has a supervisory role: it is the UN entity accountable for ensuring States’ adherence to internationally accepted standards vis-à-vis refugees and stateless people and for strengthening State protection capacities.
+As set out in GA resolutions, UNHCR is mandated to lead the refugee response, including carrying out sectoral inter-agency coordination, contingency planning, response and resource mobilization, and finding durable solutions.
+As such, it is the lead agency accountable for refugee protection and seeking solutions within the UN system, and for engaging a wider array of stakeholders.
+Importantly, UNHCR also has a supervisory role: it is the UN entity accountable for ensuring States’ adherence to internationally accepted standards vis-à-vis refugees and stateless people, and for strengthening States’ protection capacities.

 Refugee responses are protection focused and multisectoral, geared to allow refugees to exercise their legal rights deriving from international refugee law.
 Being outside their home country means that refugees often face increased difficulty in meeting basic needs, leading to increased levels of vulnerability.